Uproar over Dominion voting machines in one Ohio county shows Trump’s falsehoods linger

 A former Trump campaign strategist’s video urging people to “warn” Stark County authorities against moving ahead just fueled a new round of complaints, Matthews said, many of them from out of state.

 Trump has left office, but the baseless election fraud theories that he fomented still hold sway nationwide, weeks after rioters stormed the U.S. Capitol over his false claims to victory.
-The situation in Stark County is a testament to how viral claims repeatedly debunked by courts and authorities have persisted, hanging over local decision-making and saddling officials with the daunting task of somehow rebuilding public trust.
+The situation in Stark County is a testament to how viral accusations repeatedly debunked by courts and authorities have persisted, hanging over local decision-making and saddling officials with the daunting task of somehow rebuilding public trust.
 The fallout could have implications for Dominion’s multibillion-dollar lawsuits against Trump allies, as the company seeks to hold them accountable and show their accusations have damaged its business.

 “You’re going with the one with the cloud right now, okay, over its head,” one Stark County commissioner said at a meeting last week about the planned purchase.
 “How can you as a board of elections, choosing Dominion with the cloud — how can you convince [voters] that this is going to be as valid as you can get an election, they’ll all be counted?”